KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 ---

-### 5.9 Trans-Synthetic Neti-neti — Zenon as the Collapse of Synthesis and Negation
+### 5.9 Trans-Synthetic Neti-neti — Zenon as the Non-Originary Ground of Synthesis and Negation

 **Zenetism** honors both **negation** and **synthesis**.